DomMc97/Climbing-Data-Success-Predictions/README.md

-# Data exploration, regression, classification of Climbing data
+# Data Exploration, Regression and Classification of Climbing data

 Project which expands on the first coursework of the Methods for Data Science module I took as part of my MSc Applied Mathematics at Imperial College London.